huntfx/MouseTracks/README.md

       ```cmd
       launch.bat
       ```
-    - Linux:
+    - Linux / macOS:
       ```bash
-      chmod +x launch.sh
       ./launch.sh
       ```
 ---

 ### Building from Source

-PyInstaller is used for the build process.
+`PyInstaller` is used for the build process.
+There is also support for `Nuitka` if preferred.

 _Using a custom bootloader is entirely optional, but it may help reduce AV false positives._